 Cognitive effects occurred in 182 (33%) of the 550 patients with GIST who received avapritinib at starting doses of either 300 or 400 mg once daily.
-Most cognitive effects were Grade 1 (89%), with Grade $\geq$ 2 occurring in 11% of 550 patients.
+Most cognitive effects were Grade 1 (89%), with Grade \geq 2 occurring in 11% of 550 patients.
 Memory impairment occurred in 20% of patients, <1% of these events were Grade 3.
-Cognitive disorder occurred in 12% of patients;

-<1% of these events were Grade 3.
+Cognitive disorder occurred in 12% of patients; <1% of these events were Grade 3.
 Confusional state occurred in 5% of patients; <1% of these events were Grade 3.
+Confusional state occurred in 5% of patients; <1% of these events were Grade 3.
 Encephalopathy occurred in <1% of patients; <1% of these events were Grade 3.
 SAEs of cognitive effects were reported for 7 of the 550 (1.3%) patients.
 Overall, 1.3% of patients required permanent discontinuation of avapritinib for a cognitive effect.
 Cognitive effects were reported by 46% of the patients in BLU-285-1101, most cases were mild-moderate AEs (90% Grade 1-2 AEs, 10% Grade 3 AEs).
 Consistent with the overall trend of a slightly less severe safety profile observed in the Phase III trial, cognitive effects were reported by 26% of the patients in BLU-285-1303, 95% Grade 1-2 AEs and 5% Grade 3 AEs.
-The early recognition and management of cognitive effects as a consequence of more careful attention to instructions for dose modification of cognitive effects might explain the lower incidence in the Phase III trial as AESIs of cognitive effects were higher in the 400 mg starting dose group compared to the 300 mg group in BLU-285-1101 (48% vs 39%).
-However, the median treatment duration in the Phase III trial was also considerably shorter (8.9 months) than in the Phase I trial (23.2 months).
+The early recognition and management of cognitive effects might explain the lower incidence in the Phase III trial as

+AESIs of cognitive effects were higher in the 400 mg starting dose group compared to the 300 mg group in BLU-285-1101 (48% vs 39%).
+However, the median treatment duration for patients receiving avapritinib (any dose) in the Phase III trial was also considerably shorter (8.9 months) than in the Phase I trial (23.2 months).
 No fatal cognitive events were reported in either study.
 In the clinical development program, the probability of experiencing a cognitive effect increased over the first 7 to 8 months of treatment and then reached a plateau.
 Non-clinical mechanistic studies could not clearly identify the underlying mechanism for cognitive effects (i.e., memory impairment).
-Clinical factors associated with an increased likelihood of experiencing Grade $\geq 2$ cognitive effects include a medical history of cognitive effects, prior regorafenib use and age $\geq 65$ years.
-Brain imaging studies of patients experiencing cognitive effect symptoms during the clinical studies did not reveal any associated anatomical changes.
+Clinical factors associated with an increased likelihood of experiencing Grade \geq 2 cognitive effects include a medical history of cognitive effects, prior regorafenib use and age \geq 65 years.
+Brain imaging studies of patients experiencing cognitive effects effect symptoms during the clinical studies did not reveal any associated anatomical changes.